-Stress that a best practice crisis plan is only a starting point: the ability to manage a crisis affecting a tourism business will always be dependent upon the knowledge and skills of those responsible for the plan's implementation, and their abilities and flexibility to adapt to the changing needs and situations that crises produce. ⊙
+Stress that a best practice crisis plan is only a starting point: the ability of a tourism destination to manage a crisis will always be dependent upon the knowledge and skills of those responsible for the plan's implementation, and their abilities and flexibility to adapt to the changing needs and situations that crises produce. •

-A tourism crisis management plan should: •
+A crisis management plan should: •

-- describe activation procedures the means of alerting personnel and activating the tourism crisis management system; - allocate tourism crisis management roles and responsibilities; - identify control and coordination arrangements; - include standard procedures for the response to and recovery from crises;

-- identify operational information management requirements, including the assessment of the effects of the crisis upon facilities, personnel and operations; - establish communications methods a fail-safe system of providing warnings and information to visitors and staff, and for communicating with regional tourism organisations and emergency services agencies; and - describe public relations and media management arrangements
+- describe activation procedures the means of alerting personnel and activating the crisis management system; - allocate crisis management roles and responsibilities; - identify control and coordination arrangements, including the facilities (operations centre) and structure for managing a crisis; - include standard procedures for the response to and recovery from crises; - identify operational information management requirements, including the assessment of the effects of the crisis upon facilities, personnel and operations; - establish communications methods a fail-safe system of providing warnings and information to guests and staff, and for communicating with regional tourism organisations and emergency services agencies; and - describe public relations and media management arrangements (refer participants to Chapter 5 of the Risk Management in Tourism manual for details of media and PR).

-Importantly, tourism crisis management arrangements should ensure: •
+Importantly, crisis management arrangements should ensure: •

-- the safety of all persons residing within, working at, or visiting a tourism facility; - minimal disruption to tourism operations, staff and visitors, and to the surrounding communities; and - compliance with applicable legislation, regulations and guidelines.
+- the safety of all persons residing within, working at, or visiting a tourism destination: - minimal disruption to regional tourism operations, guests, staff and visitors, and to surrounding communities; and - compliance with applicable legislation, regulations and guidelines.